tldr-pages/tldr/pages/linux/lxi.md

 `lxi scpi --address {{10.42.1.20}} {{"*IDN?"}}`

-- Benchmark instrument request/response performance:
+- Run a benchmark for request and response performance:

 `lxi benchmark --address {{10.42.1.20}}`